Winners Summary

 Best for professionals and global investors - Interactive Brokers

-If you are focused on investing globally instead of primarily Australia, Interactive Brokers is my top pick.
+If you are focused on investing globally instead of primarily in Australia, Interactive Brokers is my top pick.
 I cover Interactive Brokers’s offerings in several countries.
-IBKR, as it’s known, does three things very well: it’s not exy, it has a broad array of tools, and it covers 33 countries.
+IBKR, as it’s known, does three things very well: it's geared towards professionals, it has a broad array of tools, and it covers 33 countries.

-Trade how you like.
-There’s the professional-level Trader Workstation; a browser portal; and two beginner-friendly mobile apps, Global Trader and ESG-focused Impact.
-The tradeoffs for IBKR’s rich feature set and low cost are its USD focus and its complexity, which can be mostly avoided using the Global Trader and Impact apps.
+You have a lot of flexibility in platforms depending on the kind of trader you are: there’s the professional-level Trader Workstation; a retail trader-oriented Desktop app; a browser portal; and two beginner-friendly mobile apps, Global Trader and ESG-focused Impact.
+The tradeoffs for IBKR’s rich feature set and low cost are its USD focus and its complexity, which can be mostly avoided by using the Global Trader and Impact apps.

 - Tradeable assets: stocks, options, futures, ETFs, CFDs, currencies, bonds, forex, indices, warrants